 - Distributing other assets to all beneficiaries

-In Washington state, the personal representative is entitled to compensation for their work in the probate process.
-This amount is based on the work completed and shall be approved by the court.
 In some cases, the personal representative may be able to request a simplified probate process known as nonintervention administration.
 Using this simplified probate process, the personal representative can administer the estate without the need for court supervision.
 Alternatively, if this option is not possible, the personal representative is required to obtain court approval before taking any action.

-In many cases, the personal representative will open a specific checking account for the estate during the probate process.
-This person is also responsible for handling all debts and filing final income tax returns for the deceased individual.
+In many cases, the personal representative will open a specific bank account for the estate during the probate process.
+This person is also responsible for handling all debts and filing tax returns for the deceased individual.
 During the probate process, it is essential to keep detailed records of how the estate is handled, transferred, and distributed.
 Doing so can help ensure that legal issues do not arise down the line.

 It is not uncommon for a person to have outstanding debts at the time of their death.
 During the probate process, debts are reviewed and addressed by the personal representative.
 In probate, claims are used to formally request payment for a debt.
 Creditors are required to file a claim to be considered for payment.